Get instant quote

 Hollow sections & lightweight structures

-Unlike polymer powder bed fusion processes like SLS, large hollow sections are not commonly used in metal printing as support structures cannot be easily removed.
+Unlike polymer powder bed fusion processes such as SLS, large hollow sections are uncommon in metal printing because internal support structures cannot be removed easily.

-For internal channels larger than Ø 8 mm, we recommend using diamond or tear-drop cross sections instead of circular ones, as they require no support structures.
-More design guidelines on SLM & DMLS can be found in this article.
+For internal channels larger than Ø 8 mm, diamond or tear drop cross sections are preferred over circular ones, as they do not require internal supports.
+More design guidelines on SLM and DMLS can be found in this article

 As an alternative to hollow sections, parts can be designed with skin and cores.
-Skin and cores are processed using different laser power and scan speed, resulting in different material properties.
-Using skin and cores is very useful when manufacturing parts with large solid sections, as they significantly reduce the print time and the likelihood of warping and produce parts with high stability and excellent surface quality.
+These regions are processed with different laser power and scan speeds, resulting in distinct material properties.
+This approach is useful for large solid sections, as it reduces print time and the likelihood of warping while delivering high stability and good surface quality.

 What are the common materials for 3D metal printing?

-SLM and DMLS can produce parts from a large range of metals and metal alloys including aluminum, stainless steel, titanium, cobalt chrome and Inconel.
-These materials cover the needs of most industrial applications, from aerospace to medical.
-Precious metals, such as gold, platinum, palladium and silver can also be processed, but their applications are mainly limited to jewelry making.
+SLM and DMLS can produce parts from a wide range of metals and metal alloys, including aluminum, stainless steel, titanium, cobalt chrome, and Inconel.
+These materials cover most industrial applications, from aerospace to medical.
+Precious metals such as gold, platinum, palladium, and silver can also be processed, primarily for jewelry.

-A key strength of metal 3D printing is its compatibility with high-strength materials, such as nickel or cobalt-chrome superalloys, that are very difficult to process with traditional manufacturing methods.
-Significant cost and time savings can be made, by using metal 3D printing to create a near-net-shape part that can is later post-processed to a very high surface finish.
+A key strength of metal 3D printing is compatibility with high strength materials, including nickel and cobalt chrome superalloys that are difficult to process with traditional methods.
+Cost and time can be reduced by printing a near net shape and then post processing to achieve the required surface finish.

 Post-processing methods for metal 3D printing